edbook/haskoli-islands/src/extensions/panoptoextension/README.txt

     python setup.py build
     sudo python setup.py install  OR  python setup.py install --user

-   2. Move 'layout.html' and 'resizegg.js' to your '_templates' directory
+   2. Move 'layout.html' to your '_templates' directory
     (if there is already a custom layout file then copy lines 2-7 of 'layout.html' and paste to that file).